kimtaerimm/ITE-GOYO/README.md

 ### Core Architecture: Depthwise Separable Convolutions
 Inference latency is the most critical factor for real-time ANC control.
 Consequently, we selected the MobileNetV1 (YAMNet Backbone) architecture as our core classification algorithm, replacing standard CNNs to significantly reduce computational overhead.

-+Algorithmic Efficiency: MobileNetV1 utilizes the Depthwise Separable Convolution technique, which decomposes standard convolution operations into distinct Depthwise and Pointwise convolutions.
++ **Algorithmic Efficiency**: MobileNetV1 utilizes the Depthwise Separable Convolution technique, which decomposes standard convolution operations into distinct Depthwise and Pointwise convolutions.
 This approach drastically reduces the number of parameters and Multiply-Accumulate operations (MACs) compared to traditional CNNs.
 This efficiency is decisive in processing 0.5-second real-time audio streams with minimal latency.
-+Feature Extraction: We leveraged pre-trained YAMNet weights from TensorFlow Hub as a Feature Extractor.
++ **Feature Extraction:** We leveraged pre-trained YAMNet weights from TensorFlow Hub as a Feature Extractor.
 To ensure compatibility with our specific requirements, we wrapped the model to align with our system's input/output specifications.

 ```python
 class YAMNetLayer(tf.keras.layers.Layer):